Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection: Uncorrectable-error-injection-based fault-tolerant and secure quantum communication

 \subsubsection{State preparation}

-The quantum state that the sender wishes to transmit is an arbitrary $k'$-qubit information $|\psi' \rangle = \sum_{i}^{2^{k'}} c_i |m_i \rangle$ where $|m_i\rangle$ denotes the computational basis states and $c_i$ are the complex amplitudes associated with the basis states.
-To prevent an eavesdropper from intercepting the entire quantum state and then transmitting spoofed data pretending to be the sender, that is, intercept-and-resend attacks, or from extracting information using ancilla states, all possible unitary transformations, and measurements, we randomly mix $k-k'$ dummy states $|D\rangle$ of two sets of states, $\{|0\rangle, |1\rangle \}$ and $\{|+\rangle, |-\rangle \}$, from mutually unbiased bases (MUBs) at random positions.
-This can be expressed as
+The quantum state that the sender wishes to transmit is an arbitrary $k'$-qubit data $|\psi' \rangle = \sum_{i=0}^{2^{k'}-1} c_i |m_i \rangle$ where $|m_i\rangle$ denotes the computational basis states and $c_i$ are the complex amplitudes associated with the basis states.
+To prevent an eavesdropper from intercepting the entire quantum state and subsequently transmitting spoofed data—that is, intercept-and-resend attacks—or from extracting information using ancilla states, unitary operations, and measurements, we randomly insert $k-k'$ dummy states $|D\rangle$ into the data sequence.
+These dummy states are randomly chosen from two sets of mutually unbiased basis (MUB) states: $\{|0\rangle, |1\rangle \}$ and $\{|+\rangle, |-\rangle \}$.